 The boy listened to the two, looking up at the sky, holding his book at his side as he breathed slowly.
 He felt a slight tickle on his finger and he moved it slightly making the sensation go away for a moment, before he felt another on his arm on top of his clothes, causing him to move and scratch and itch at his arm until his nails hit something.
 It smeared, and the boy couldn't help look down at what his action had caused.
-He looked down at what he had done and his eyes widened at the sight; he had killed a spider on his arm, and there was another on his hand, and he felt another on his neck, and he pushed himself away from the tree in panic looking at it.
+When he saw what he had done and his eyes widened at the sight; he had killed a spider on his arm, and there was another on his hand, and he felt another on his neck, and he pushed himself away from the tree in panic looking at it, dropping his precious book in the process.
 The tree had been crawling with spiders, and now they were all over him!

 "My favorite was in the year 1458 whe-.."

 Lucien's sentence was interrupted by a loud hysterical high pitched scream.

 Albert jumped up and moved to where the sound had come from immediately, Lucien close behind.
 They saw a boy, freaking out, trying to get dozens of spiders off of him, screaming in complete terror.